Skip to content

 Disadvantages

 • Service – If SOK offered the same service as quality, they would be a force.
-I sent them a few questions with a response 24 hours later that told me to join their FB group.
+I sent them a few questions, and a response 24 hours later told me to join their FB group.
 What?
 I told them no, so they answered my question, which made no sense.
 In their contact section, they tell you to join FB or send them an email, and if they don’t respond in 24 hours, then send them another email as a reminder.
 Hmmm…

 • Series Connection – SOK currently recommends you do not connect in series.
 This is probably because when heated, an imbalance is caused.
 Internet chatter indicates this will be corrected via the BMS in the next round of battery releases.